DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 For both the ngage and symbian systems it's possible to launch individual games directly from ES-DE, although they need to be installed upfront in EKA2L1.

 After installing the games in EKA2L1, long press the game icon and select _Create launch file_ from the popup list which will export a JSON file for the game.
-Then select the directory where the file should be saved, i.e. ROMs/ngage or ROMs/symbian.
+Then select the directory where the file should be saved, i.e. `~/ROMs/ngage` or `~/ROMs/symbian`.
 Following this, game launching from ES-DE will work as expected.

-Here's an example setup:
+Here's an example setup where the ROMs directory is placed on internal storage:
 ```
 /storage/emulated/0/ROMs/ngage/Asphalt 2.json
 /storage/emulated/0/ROMs/ngage/Bomberman.json